Anyone can experience having a pulled groin (groin strain) but it's much more common when running, jumping and playing sports.

 While surgery may give you relief, it's still a last resort.
 Not everyone can return to their previous level of activity after surgery.

-How can you prevent groin strain?
+How can you prevent a groin strain?

 - Always warm up thoroughly, including your legs and groin muscles, before any physical activity.